erdagnese/NextGenNEPA/README.md

 ## Organization of files in this repo
 This repo has folders for: input, output, scripts, functions, and the manuscript.

-### Data
-The data folder has sequencing data and supporting metadata files required for running different scripts.

-Files include:
-- raw fastq files separated by sequencing run (usually one sequencing run is one month's worth of samples) **too big to house on github
-- field metadata for the creeks (temperature, time, DO, turbidity)
-- metadata for the sequencing runs (sample, Nextera index, primer etc.)

 ### Input
 Files/folders include:
 - creek_metadata_to_plot.csv - temperature, DO, etc. for all time sampled